 Consider this…the top 2 things people regret the most when they are on their deathbeds are that they wish they had been truer to themselves and they hadn’t worked so hard.

-Downsizing your life or home is a small price to pay when compared to regretting your life choices just before your time on earth is up.
+Downsizing your home is a small price to pay when compared to regretting your life choices just before your time on earth is up.

-If you want to make the leap into a different line of work, consider a downsize to help you accomplish this.
+If you want to make the leap into a different line of work, consider a downsize.
 Lower your monthly payments, and remove some of that financial burden you feel.
 Don’t let something as insignificant as a house, car, boat or clutter stand in the way of you living the life you were meant to live.

 An average of 80% of people are currently in debt.
 Considering at the time of their death around 40% of people still have mortgage debt, it’s clear to see that debt is a major problem in our society today.